 The worst football stadium disasters: Top 10

-Football is often described as a beautiful game.
-But apart from the glamour and grandeur that we associate with soccer, bad things happen on and off the pitch.
-Disasters in football range from stadium accidents such as fire, pitch invasion, stampedes and fights between rival fans.
-We have also had occasions where fans attack players.
-Let's take a look at some of the worst disasters in football history.
+Football is often referred to as “the beautiful game.”
+However, beyond the glamour and excitement associated with the sport, unfortunate events can occur both on and off the pitch.
+Disasters in football can involve stadium accidents, such as fires, pitch invasions, stampedes, and altercations between rival fans.
+There have also been instances where fans have attacked players.
+Let's explore some of the worst disasters in football history.

 Year: 1985